 2. DVDVideoSoft’s Free Screen Video Recorder

-- Suitable for recording Skype conversations
+- Suitable for recording video conferences in Skype

-- Step-by-step instructions provided on the website
+- Step-by-step instructions provided on the site

 - Available in 10 languages